aexnimbus/aws-bootcamp-cruddur-2023/journal/week1.md

 ![flask4.png](assets/flask4.png)

-- untick the lock in the port besides terminal it's need to publicly available in the internet.
+- untick the lock in the port tab besides terminal it's need to publicly available in the internet.

 ![flask5.png](assets/flask5.png)